IoTFileTracker: The Gold Standard in Physical Record Intelligence

 Strategic Placement & Sub-Divisions

-• Ergonomic Placement: Labels can be configured for End Tabs (shelf filing), Top Tabs (drawer filing), or flat-front application.
+• Ergonomic Placement: Configure labels for End Tabs (shelf filing), Top Tabs (drawer filing), or flat-front application.

 • Granular Sub-Division: Complex files (like Medical or Legal records) often have multiple sections.
 We allow for “Sub-Folder” labeling (e.g., File 1001-A for “Labs”, 1001-B for “Insurance”).
 This allows you to track the movement of just part of a file if necessary.